Simon Taylor (sugar planter): Pro-slavery campaigning

 In the late 1790s was the first known time that Taylor thought of leaving Jamaica for the United States with his slaves, and later mentioned that he should move to the banks of the Mississippi, following the Louisiana Purchase.

 Taylor campaigned in favour of retaining the Atlantic slave trade, and he was bitterly disappointed when the British government voted to abolish it in 1807.
 His health then declined for the remaining years of his life, during which time he took no further active part in Jamaican politics.

 By 1807, Taylor's previous expressions to move to the United States with his slaves were put off after reading a book from Englishmen Richard Parkinson, whom published his work with the expressed desire to prevent Britons from “running headlong into misery.”

 Taylor opposed attempts by missionaries to spread Christianity among the slaves.
 One missionary, William James Gardner, described Taylor as "a man of degraded habits".
 Gardner added that "no planter was ever possessed of more power than this imperious, vulgar man".

-By the year of his death (1813), Taylor was in possession of 2,248 enslaved people; 1,212 on his estate's in St. Thomas in-the-East; 610 on his Holland Estate; 341 on his Lyssons Estate, and seventy at his main residence, Prospect Pen, Kingston Parish.
+By the year of his death (1813), Taylor was in possession of 2,248 enslaved people: 1,212 on his estates in St. Thomas in-the-East; 610 on his Holland Estate; 341 on his Lyssons Estate, and 70 at his main residence, Prospect Pen, Kingston Parish.